 Origin & Development of the Satavahana Dynasty

-The Sunga dynasty came to an end in around 73 BC when their ruler Devabhuti was killed by Vasudeva Kanva.
+The Sunga dynasty came to an end around 73 BCE when their ruler Devabhuti was killed by Vasudeva Kanva.
 The Kanva dynasty then ruled over Magadha for about 45 years.
 Around this time, another powerful dynasty, the Satavahanas came to power in the Deccan area.

 The first king of the Satavahana dynasty was Simuka.
 Before the emergence of the Satavahana dynasty, a brief history of the other dynasties are mentioned below:

-Read in detail about the Kanva Dynasty at the linked article.
+Read in detail about the Kanva Dynasty in the linked article.

-- The Satavahana kingdom chiefly comprised of modern-day Andhra Pradesh, Telangana and Maharashtra.
-At times, their rule also included parts of Karnataka, Gujarat and Madhya Pradesh.
+- The Satavahana kingdom majorly comprised present Andhra Pradesh, Maharashtra and Telangana.
+At times, their rule also included parts of Gujarat, Karnataka as well as Madhya Pradesh.

 - Simuka was the founder of the Satavahana Dynasty.

-- They were the first native Indian rulers to issue their own coins with the portraits of the rulers.
-This practice was started by Gautamiputra Satakarni who derived the practice from the Western Satraps after defeating them.
+- The Satavahanas were the first native Indian kings to have issued their own coins which had the rulers’ portraits on them.
+Gautamiputra Satakarni started this practice which he imbibed from the Western Satraps after vanquishing them.

-- The coin legends were in Prakrit language.
-Some reverse coin legends are in Telugu, Tamil and Kannada.
+- The coin legends were in Prakrit.
+Some reverse coin legends are in Tamil, Telugu and Kannada also.

 - They patronised Prakrit more than Sanskrit.

-- They successfully defended their territories against foreign invaders and had many on-going battles with the Sakas (Western Satraps).
+- They were successful in defending their areas from foreign invaders and had many battles with the Sakas.